pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Working on machine learning applications is hard enough.
 Having mismatched dev and test sets introduces additional uncertainty about whether improving on the dev set distribution also improves test set performance.
 Having mismatched dev and test sets makes it harder to figure out what is and isn’t working, and thus makes it harder to prioritize what to work on.

-  - Dev and test sets should come from the same distribution.
-This may not be the same as your training data’s distribution.
-  - Choose dev set and test set to reflect data you expect to get in the future and consider important to do well on.
-  - Setting up the dev set, as well as the validation metric is really defining what target you want to aim at.

-### How large do the dev/test sets need to be?
+### How large do the dev/test sets need to be

 The dev set should be large enough to detect differences between algorithms that you are trying out.
 For example, if classifier A has an accuracy of 90.0% and classifier B has an accuracy of 90.1%, then a dev set of 100 examples would not be able to detect this 0.1% difference.
-Compared to other machine learning problems I’ve seen, a 100 example dev set is small.
+Compared to other machine learning problems, a 100 example dev set is small.
 Dev sets with sizes from 1,000 to 10,000 examples are common.
-With 10,000 examples, you will have a good chance of detecting an improvement of 0.1%.
+With 10,000 examples, you will have a good chance of detecting an improvement of 0.01%.

-For mature and important applications—for example, advertising, web search, and product recommendations—I have also seen teams that are highly motivated to eke out even a 0.01% improvement, since it has a direct impact on the company’s profits.
+For mature and important applications - for example, advertising, web search, and product recommendations - I have also seen teams that are highly motivated to eke out even a 0.001% improvement, since it has a direct impact on the company’s profits.
 In this case, the dev set could be much larger than 10,000, in order to detect even smaller improvements.

 How about the size of the test set?
 It should be large enough to give high confidence in the overall performance of your system.
 One popular heuristic had been to use 30% of your data for your test set.
-This works well when you have a modest number of examples—say 100 to 10,000 examples.
+This works well when you have a modest number of examples — say 100 to 10,000 examples.
 But in the era of big data where we now have machine learning problems with sometimes more than a billion examples, the fraction of data allocated to dev/test sets has been shrinking, even as the absolute number of examples in the dev/test sets has been growing.
 There is no need to have excessively large dev/test sets beyond what is needed to evaluate the performance of your algorithms.

 The traditional way of splitting the data was 70% training, 30% test or 60% training, 20% dev, 20% test.
 In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.